 Step 2: Develop a clear vision for your company’s future

 So now you have figured out what issues to focus on to create sustainable value.
 The next step will be to create a clear vision for the future.
 Creating a long-term vision for sustainability is important.
 It gives direction for long-term company growth and development.
-This will help the strategy to prevail even through management changes or changing economic conditions.
+This will help the corporate sustainability strategy to prevail even through management changes or changing economic conditions.

 To help set a company vision, we recommend taking guidance from the UN Sustainable Development Goals (SDGs) framework.
 The SDG’s are a comprehensive set of sustainability goals that are credible, impactful, and universally acknowledged.